univention/univention-corporate-server/doc/manual/mail/management.rst

    * - Name (*)
      - Access permissions based on users or groups can be entered here.
-Users are entered with their user name; the groups saved in the UMC module :guilabel:`Groups` can be used as groups.
+Users are entered with their username; the groups saved in the UMC module :guilabel:`Groups` can be used as groups.

        The access permissions have the following consequences for individual